Nyal Bell: FC Halifax Town (loan)

 On 23 November 2020, Bell joined Halifax Town on a short-term loan deal.
 On 4 January 2021, Bell was recalled by his parent club Stockport County after scoring three goals from seven league games for Halifax Town.

 Altrincham (second spell on loan)

 On 16 March 2021, Bell returned to Altrincham on loan for the remainder of the 2020-21 season.

 Kidderminster Harriers

 On 28 June 2021, Bell agreed to join National League North side Kidderminster Harriers following his release from Stockport.
 Following the conclusion of the 2021-22 season, he was released by the club.

 Tamworth (loan)

 On 24 December 2021, Bell signed on loan for Southern League Premier Central side Tamworth on a deal running until 6 February 2022.

 Southport

 On 2 July 2022, Bell signed for Southport.
+Upon the expiry of his contract, he was released at the end of the season after an injury prevented him ever making an appearance for the club.

+Hyde United

+On 30 September 2023 Bell signed for Hyde United.